A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Nonetheless, Dolev, Elovici, and Puzis \cite{dolev2009incremental} further this research by studying group betweenness centrality measured as the information flow in an evolving network.
-The authors propose a heuristic approach with an approximation guarantee that generalizes the heuristic algorithm proposed in \cite{puzis2007finding} for a similar problem setting.
-Later, \cite{fink2011maximum} improves the analysis of \cite{dolev2009incremental}.
-However, since none of these algorithms scale well in complex networks, in \cite{mahmoody2016scalable} the authors design a randomized algorithm guaranteeing an approximation of $1-1 /e - \epsilon$ where $\epsilon > 0$.
-In the following year (2010), Dolev, Elovici, and Puzis again extend the notion of group betweenness centrality to routing betweenness centrality for a traffic control network \citep{dolev2010routing}.
+Nonetheless, {Dolev et al.}~\cite{dolev2009incremental} further this research by studying group betweenness centrality measured as the information flow in an evolving network.
+The authors propose a heuristic approach with an approximation guarantee that generalizes the heuristic algorithm proposed in {Puzis et al.} \cite{puzis2007finding} for a similar problem setting.
+Later, {Fink and Spoerhase} \cite{fink2011maximum} improve the analysis of {Dolev et al.}~\cite{dolev2009incremental}.
+However, since none of these algorithms scale well in complex networks, in \cite{mahmoody2016scalable}, the authors design a randomized algorithm guaranteeing an approximation of $1-1 /e - \epsilon$ where $\epsilon > 0$.
+In the following year, {Dolev et al.}~\citep{dolev2010routing} again extend the notion of group betweenness centrality to routing betweenness centrality for a traffic control network.
+Notably, up to this point in our history, there have been no studies to focus on specific structures like cliques or walks (see Section \ref{Definitions}), nor do they propose optimization models.